-A competitor may request an extension of time from the launchmaster.
-The launchmaster may grant an extension if he is satisfied that the competitor was delayed by the action of officials or other competitors, or by other causes outside his control (equipment malfunction excluded).
+A competitor may request an extension of time from the launchmaster or an Official at the flagpole.
+The launchmaster or Official may grant an extension if he is satisfied that the competitor was delayed by the action of officials or other competitors, or by other causes outside his control (equipment malfunction excluded).